preston-gw/map2prot/README.md

 ## Files
 #### map2prot_v1.0.0.R
 This is the tool itself.
-As well as the R code, it contains usage notes and instructions.
+As well as the R code, the file contains usage notes and instructions.
 #### 4f5s_A.fasta
 This is an example of a *.fasta file.
 It contains the sequence of mature bovine serum albumin (A190T variant).
 The file itself originates from PRIDE project [PXD013040](https://www.ebi.ac.uk/pride/archive/projects/PXD013040), and the sequence within it originates from Protein Data Bank accession [4F5S](https://www.rcsb.org/structure/4f5s).
 #### peptides.txt